 Keep your leg above the level of your heart when you are sitting.
 Prop your leg on pillows to keep it elevated comfortably.
 Ask how long to keep your leg elevated each day.
 You will need to balance elevation with movement to prevent blood clots.

-- Keep your wound clean and dry.
+- Keep the area clean and dry.
 Ask your healthcare provider when you can bathe.
 You will need to keep the bandage in place and dry for a day or two after your procedure.
 Cover the bandage with a plastic bag and tape the opening around your skin to keep water out.

-- When you are allowed to bathe without a bandage, carefully wash around the wound with soap and water.
-Let soap and water run gently over your wound.
+- Your healthcare provider will tell you when it is okay to bathe without a bandage.
+Carefully wash around the area with soap and water.
+Let soap and water run gently over the area.

 Drink liquids as directed:

 Liquid can help prevent blood clots.
 Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.
 Do not drink alcohol for 24 hours after your procedure.

 Nicotine and other chemicals in cigarettes and cigars can cause blood vessel and lung damage.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you use these products.